 This collection of parrot paintings are from the book “Illustrations of the Family of Psittacidae, or Parrots”

-To download the vintage parrot illustrations just click on the highlighted title link and a higher resolution jpg image will automatically open in a new tab in your browser.
+To download the vintage parrot illustrations click on the highlighted title link, and a higher-resolution jpg image will automatically open in a new tab in your browser.
 You can then print these images or save them to your hard drive.

-If you are looking for some ideas on how to display these images there is a great tutorial for an upcycled gallery wall.
-Also, you can make a wonderful tropical parrot decor display in a glass dome/cloche.
+If you want ideas on displaying these images, there is a great tutorial for an upcycled gallery wall.
+Also, you can make an incredible tropical parrot decor display in a glass dome/cloche.

 The Vintage Parrot Paintings